-The authors are most appreciative of the time and thought of several hundred colleagues who contributed ideas and observations to this paper, and to the readers' panel assembled to comment on the first draft.
-Contributors, listed in full in Annex 1, include farmers, participatory research experts, plant breeders, biotechnologists, research managers, and donor representatives; they were drawn from public national and international research and development (R&D) programs, the private sector, and non-government organizations (NGOs).
+The authors are grateful for the time and thought of several hundred colleagues who contributed ideas and observations to this paper and to the panel of readers who commented on the first draft.
+Contributors included farmers, participatory research experts, plant breeders, biotechnologists, research managers, and donor representatives.
+They were drawn from public national and international research and development programs, the private sector, and non-governmental organization.
 Without their contributions, the paper would not exist.
 The authors have made every attempt to be accurate.
-However, omissions or errors in the representation of views may have occurred.
+However, omissions or errors in representation of views may have occurred.
 Responsibility for such errors, and for the text in its entirety, rests with the authors.